dmadunic/k8s4jd-support/WORKSHOP.md

 **Now starup dbeaver and connect to databse on localhost:5435**

-Once all is working as expected kill port-forwar by pressing ^C inside the terminal.
+Once all is working as expected kill port-forwarding by pressing ^C inside the terminal.

 # 2. Create geodata namespace